 One of the first factors for borrowers to consider is whether or not the assumable commercial mortgage has restrictive terms.
 Generally, the lender must approve the new buyer to assume the loan.
 The lender typically has the right to approve the loan’s transfer.

 Lenders will need to determine if the borrower has the qualifications to maintain the loan, often looking at the financial means the borrower has to repay the loan.
-Sometimes, the lender may believe too much risk exists and may not approve the transfer.
+In some cases, the lender may believe too much risk exists and may not approve the transfer.

 For those who want to move forward with the assumable loan, the first step is to agree to the terms of the debt.
 Then, borrowers will work with the lender to obtain approval for the transaction.
 This, along with working with the lender, allows the process to move forward.
 The buyer may qualify then for the loan and work with an attorney to take over payments on the loan.